Today’s Reading: Colossians 3:25-4:6

 Remember that the Lord will give you an inheritance as your reward, and that the Master you are serving is Christ. – Colossians 3:24

 When we keep the reality of Christ’s return as context for our day, we see the non-Christians around us differently.
 An urgency to lead them back to God flavors our day.
-When we make it a habit to ask God every day for opportunities, we will be more likely to see those opportunities throughout our day.
-The literal translation of this is to ask God if He might open for us a door.
+When we make it a habit to ask God every day for opportunities, we will be more likely to see the opportunities throughout our day.
+The literal translation of this is that God might open for us a door.

 Be devoted to prayer.